Kate Upton: Career

+In April 2012, she faced criticism for her raunchy portrayal the kind-hearted Sister Bernice, one of the sisters in the Sisters of Mercy Orphanage, in The Three Stooges, where according to Vanity Fair, towards the end of the film she emerges from a pool "in a nun habit, a rosary, and little else".
+The Catholic League criticised Upton's performance as "crudity", claiming that it was symptomatic of a willingness to "[trash] Christianity, especially Catholicism".
+However, the scene of Upton emerging from the pool in the revealing bikini only appears in the film's trailer.
+In the final film, her swimsuit only appears briefly in a couple of scenes.

 Upton appeared on the cover of the 2012 Sports Illustrated Swimsuit Issue, released in February 2012.
 Upton has also recounted the negative aftereffects of the 2012 Sports Illustrated cover, as she was subjected to criticism and felt she had been objectified.

 Upton has appeared in editorials for American, Italian, British, Spanish, German, and Brazilian Vogue, Harper's Bazaar, V, Mademoiselle, LOVE, Italian, German, and American GQ, Cosmopolitan, Glamour, and Esquire.

 She has appeared on the covers of Italian, American, and British Vogue, French and American Elle, American, Italian, and German GQ, Esquire, and Vanity Fair.

-She has appeared in advertising campaigns for David Yurman, Sam Edelman, Betsey Johnson, Guess?, Victoria's Secret, Express, and Bare Necessities.
+She has appeared in advertising campaigns for David Yurman, Sam Edelman, Betsey Johnson, Guess, Victoria's Secret, Express, and Bare Necessities.
 She was named the "new face" of Bobbi Brown cosmetics in 2014.